uf2020/ccxt/Manual.md

 }
 ```

-### Market Properties
+### Exchange Properties

 Below is a detailed description of each of the base exchange properties:

-- `id`: Each market has a default id.
-The id is not used for anything, it's a string literal for user-land market instance identification purposes.
-You can have multiple links to the same exchange market and differentiate them by ids.
-Default ids are all lowercase and correspond to market names.
+- `id`: Each exchange has a default id.
+The id is not used for anything, it's a string literal for user-land exchange instance identification purposes.
+You can have multiple links to the same exchange and differentiate them by ids.
+Default ids are all lowercase and correspond to exchange names.

-- `name`: This is a string literal containing the human-readable market name.
+- `name`: This is a string literal containing the human-readable exchange name.

 - `countries`: A string literal or an array of string literals of 2-symbol ISO country codes, where the exchange is operating from.